EMERGENCY VEHICLE EQUIPMENT INSTALLER

 - Develop wiring routes throughout vehicles to provide for the most efficient wiring paths and to enable future replacement and troubleshooting.

-- Design and fabricate fixtures; modify existing equipment using mig welder, plasma cutter, lathe, and shear/brake.
+- Design and fabricate fixtures; modify existing equipment using MIG welding machines, plasma cutters, lathes, and shear, brake, and roll machines.

 Conditions of Employment